xriss/pagecake/apps/README.txt

-Apps are sites which are collections ofmods and possibly some extra special code.
+Apps are sites which are collections of mods and possibly some extra special code.

-For instance hoe-house is a basic boot-str install plus the game hoe-house.

-CD into the directory and MAKE to make, MAKE SERV to run locally and MAKE UPLOAD to upload to gae.

-However before you can install them you will have to adjust the appid to one that you control.

-Edit apps/*/html/WEB-INF/appengine-web.xml to change this appid.
+Originally I was building an app per site but this has become more generic with a single shared between sites using vhost style setup.

+The wet directory you see here contains config for all of the anlua sites I currently run.

+The following commands bake, serv and then view the log files.

+ngx/bake
+ngx/serv
+ngx/tail

+These serv on a localhost but since they are virtual hosts you will have to access them via apropriately named domain to get to the different ones. (ie edit your /etc/hosts)